A path planning and path-following control framework for a general 2-trailer with a car-like tractor: Kinematic vehicle model and problem formulations

-For the path-following control design, a nominal path that the vehicle is expected to follow is defined as $(x_r(s),u_r(s)), s\in[0,s_{G}]$, where $x_r(s)$ is the nominal vehicle states and $u_r(s)= ^T$ is the nominal velocity and curvature control signals.
+For the path-following control design, a nominal path that the vehicle is expected to follow is defined as $(x_r(s),u_r(s)), s\in[0,s_{G}]$, where $x_r(s)$ is the nominal vehicle state and $u_r(s)= ^T$ is the nominal velocity and curvature control signals.
 The objective of the path-following controller is to locally stabilize the vehicle around this path in the presence of disturbances and model errors.
 When path-following control is considered, it is not crucial that the vehicle is located at a specific nominal state in time, rather that the nominal path is executed with a small and bounded path-following error \mbox{$\tilde x(t)=x(t)-x_r(s(t))$}.
 The path-following control problem is formally defined as follows. \begin{definition}[The path-following control problem] Given a controlled G2T with a car-like tractor~\eqref{j1:eq:model_global_coord} and a feasible nominal path $(x_r(s),u_r(s))$, $s\in[0,s_{G}]$.
-Find a control-law $\kappa(t)=g(s(t),x(t))$ with $v(t)=v_r(s(t))$, such that the solution to the closed-loop system \\$\dot x(t)=v_r(s(t))f(x(t),g(s(t), x(t)))$ locally around the nominal path satisfies the following: For all $t \in\{t\in\mathbb{R}_+ \mid 0 \leq s(t) \leq s_G \}$, there exist positive constants $r$, $\rho$ and $\epsilon$ such that \begin{enumerate} \item $||\tilde x(t)||\leq \rho ||\tilde x(t_0)||e^{-\epsilon (t-t_0)}, \quad \forall ||\tilde x(t_0)||<r$, \item $\dot{s}(t)>0$. \end{enumerate} \end{definition} If the nominal path would be infinitely long ($s_G\rightarrow \infty$), Definition~\ref{j1:pathfollowingproblem} coincides with the definition of local exponential stability of the path-following error model around the origin~\cite{khalil}.
+Find a control-law $\kappa(t)=g(s(t),x(t))$ with $v(t)=v_r(s(t))$, such that the solution to the closed-loop system $\dot x(t)=v_r(s(t))f(x(t),g(s(t), x(t)))$ satisfies the following locally around the nominal path: For all $t \in\{t\in\mathbb{R}_+ \mid 0 \leq s(t) \leq s_G \}$, there exist positive constants $r$, $\rho$ and $\epsilon$ such that \begin{enumerate} \item $||\tilde x(t)||\leq \rho ||\tilde x(t_0)||e^{-\epsilon (t-t_0)}, \quad \forall ||\tilde x(t_0)||<r$, \item $\dot{s}(t)>0$. \end{enumerate} \end{definition} If the nominal path would be infinitely long ($s_G\rightarrow \infty$), Definition~\ref{j1:pathfollowingproblem} coincides with the definition of local exponential stability of the path-following error model around the origin~\cite{khalil}.
 In this work, the path-following controller is designed by first deriving a path-following error model.
 This derivation as well as the design of the path-following controller are presented in Section~\ref{j1:sec:Controller}.